Nebius Review 2026: Pricing, Performance, Pros & Cons

 Nebius Review: Nebius Overview

 Nebius Review is the focus of this guide.
-Nebius AI is a Russia-based GPU cloud platform offering access to NVIDIA GPUs for machine learning workloads.
-The platform markets itself as a cost-effective alternative to AWS and Google Cloud, particularly for teams in Europe, Middle East, and Asia regions.
+Nebius AI is an Amsterdam-headquartered GPU cloud platform offering access to NVIDIA GPUs for machine learning workloads.
+The company spun off from Yandex's international business units in 2024 and operates independently as a publicly traded company (NBIS on Nasdaq).
+It markets itself as a cost-effective alternative to AWS and Google Cloud, particularly for teams in Europe and internationally.

-As of March 2026, Nebius operates data centers across Russia, Germany, and other international regions.
+As of March 2026, Nebius operates data centers in Finland, France, and is expanding into the US market.
 The platform serves production machine learning teams, researchers, and developers training models on large-scale GPU clusters.

 Pricing Structure